zkoss/zk-mvvm-book/viewmodel/initialization.md

 ##Apply on Class
 > Since 6.0.1

-If super has an init methold but its ChildViewModel doesn't, you can add `@Init(superclass=true)` on the ChildViewModel to use super's init.
+If super has an init method but its ChildViewModel doesn't, you can add `@Init(superclass=true)` on the ChildViewModel to use super's init.
 ```java
 public class ParentViewModel {
     @Init